 The U.S. EPA requires the use of the American Meteorological Society/Environmental Agency Regulatory Model to be used in modeling the dispersion of emissions.
 For Petmin, the concentration of pollutants was determined to be significantly reduced in the dispersion process prior to reaching ground level.

 The current permit allows the plant to be built either with or without the CO2 processing plant.
-Petmin remains committed to ensuring the inclusion of the construction of a CO2 recovery plant.
-Funds are in the process of being secured to facilitate its construction.
+Petmin remains committed in its efforts to secure funding to facilitate the construction of a CO2 recovery plant.
 The addition of the CO2 recovery plant will have the effect of increasing the facility’s margin of environmental best-in-class profile even further.
 Instead of emitting the CO2 into the atmosphere, the CO2 plant will recover and purify the CO2 stream for use in the beverage and/or welding industry.

 Absolutely not.
 There will be no wastewater discharged into Lake Erie.
 All discharge water will be directed via pipeline to the Ashtabula Wastewater Treatment Plant, located immediately adjacent to the Petmin site.